tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

 path1: /restapispecifications.html
 ---

 In this section, we'll dive deeply into the OpenAPI specification.
 We'll use the same [OpenWeatherMap API](https://openweathermap.org/current) that we've been using throughout other parts of this course as the content for our OpenAPI document.
-Using this API, we'll create a valid OpenAPI specification document and then render it into interactive documentation using three different tools: Stoplight Studio, Redoc, and Swagger UI.
+Using this API, we'll create a valid OpenAPI specification document and then render it into interactive documentation using two different tools: Stoplight Studio and Swagger UI.
 This comparison of tools will provide you with a good sense of how the spec can be rendered in different ways.

-{: .note}
-As of Jan 4, 2020, I'm currently reworking this tutorial to include examples from Stoplight as well as Swagger UI.
-I hope to finish within a week or so, but I'll be publishing the updates incrementally.
-If you see a few sections that seem unfinished, just be patient.

 * TOC
 {:toc}